Top 5 Reasons Why Small Business Loans Get Denied

 Bankruptcy is an indication of insufficient cash flow and is one of the top reasons why small business loans get denied.
-Individuals and business need money to pay for the costs of living and operations.
-And declaring bankruptcy is a formal indication that you’re unable to pay outstanding debts.
+Individuals and businesses need money to pay for the costs of living and operations and declaring bankruptcy is a formal indication that you’re unable to pay outstanding debts.

 Lenders view having a bankruptcy on your credit profile as a red flag, but it doesn’t necessarily mean you are shut off from borrowing forever.
 An alternative lender that offers bad credit business loans could be a solution.
 If you have filed for bankruptcy, you should immediately focus on ways to improve your credit profile while you wait for the bankruptcy to be removed from your reports.
 Consider obtaining a secured credit card, becoming a member of a credit union, or finding a co-signer to get your credit back on track and increase your chances of being approved for a small business loan.